opennetworkinglab/aether-docs/developer/roc.rst

 This document assumes familiarity with Kubernetes and Helm, and that a Kubernetes/Helm development environment has already been deployed in the developer’s work environment.

-This development environment can use any of a number of potential mechanisms -- including KinD, Kubeadm, etc.
+This development environment can use any of a number of potential mechanisms -- including KinD, kubeadm, etc.

 The Aether-in-a-Box script is one potential way to setup a development environment, but not the only way.
-As an alternative to the developer’s local machine, a remote environment can be set up, for example on cloud infrastructure such as cloudlab.
+As an alternative to the developer’s local machine, a remote environment can be set up, for example on cloud infrastructure such as Cloudlab.

 .. note:: When ROC is deployed it is unsecured by default, with no Authentication or Authorization.
     To secure ROC so that the Authentication and Authorization can be tested, follow the Securing ROC